arjmandi/purple/README.md

 [https://www.youtube.com/watch?v=DokLw1tILlw](https://www.youtube.com/watch?v=DokLw1tILlw)

-I think we don't put enough research on this part and we jump too fast to implement intelligence.
-This is how actually business world works: Implement what works, do things that don't scale, etc. then we'll figure out where to go after that.

 Now that we've[built big models](https://arxiv.org/pdf/2203.15556.pdf), and we're lining up GPU racks can also be a good opportunity to look for other ways too.